 - A statement that the organisation making the application is a relevant body

-In all cases, when making a designation Daventry District Council will aim to ensure that the neighbourhood area will not subsequently need to be altered to enable more logical neighbourhood boundaries in the future.
+In all cases, when making a designation West Northamptonshire Council will aim to ensure that the neighbourhood area will not subsequently need to be altered to enable more logical neighbourhood boundaries in the future.

 Once an application has been received by the Council the designation process will depend on the extent of the neighbourhood area: